yiming-tang-cs/just-the-docs/docs/teaching.md

 | Introduction to Python (only open to **female** undergraduate students)| Summer 2018 |

-## Grader or Teaching Assistant at City University of New York–Hunter College
+## Grader or Teaching Assistant at CUNY Hunter College

 | Software Design and Analysis III | Spring 2021 |
 | Software Engineering | Spring 2021 |